class

 Please note that the className cannot contain uppercase letters.
 Please use "-" as a separator.

-syntax to switch the class name of an element in a template:
+The following is an example demonstrating how to use the class syntax to switch the class name of an element in a template:

 <template component>